bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 These principles distill a great deal of object-orientation know-how down to short acronyms like OCP (Open-Closed Principle).
-The other chapters that describe many design patterns are also very useful like Chapters 13-17, 21, 23-29.
+The other chapters that describe many design patterns are also very useful like chapters 13-17, 21, 23-29.
 Some of these design patterns are the same as given in the well known book [*Design Patterns*](#design_patterns_1995), while others are new (at least to me).
 Even with those patterns that are the same as in Design